MinghuiChen43/awesome-deep-phenomena/README.md

 ### 2020

+- The Representation Theory of Neural Networks. [[paper]](https://arxiv.org/abs/2007.12213)
+  - Marco Antonio Armenta, Pierre-Marc Jodoin.
+  - Digest: In this work, we show that neural networks can be represented via the mathematical theory of quiver representations.
+More specifically, we prove that a neural network is a quiver representation with activation functions, a mathematical object that we represent using a network quiver.

 - Double Trouble in Double Descent : Bias and Variance(s) in the Lazy Regime. [[paper]](https://arxiv.org/abs/2003.01054) [[code]](https://github.com/mariaref/Random_Features)
   - Stéphane d'Ascoli, Maria Refinetti, Giulio Biroli, Florent Krzakala. *ICML 2020*
   - Digest:  In this work, we develop a quantitative theory for this phenomenon in the so-called lazy learning regime of neural networks, by considering the problem of learning a high-dimensional function with random features regression.
 We obtain a precise asymptotic expression for the bias-variance decomposition of the test error, and show that the bias displays a phase transition at the interpolation threshold, beyond which it remains constant.